kjmj/HTTP-Client-Server/ReadMe.txt

-*** Project In-Progress ***

 This is an implementation of the HTTP 1.1 protocol.
-It contains client and server code.
+It contains both client and server code.

 To build the project:
 make all

 To run the project:
+./HTTPServer portNumber

+---and/or---

-./HTTPClient [-options] server_url port_number
+./HTTPClient [-options] serverUrl portNumber
----or---
-./HTTPServer
+Specify -p as an option to print the Round Trip Time (RTT)

-Leave HTTPServer running in a terminal window, and try to connect using client code in another terminal window.
+Start HTTPServer in a terminal window.
+Then, connect to it by running HTMLClient in another terminal window/web browser